Logo

 Christ-centered education that builds people, families, and culture for the glory of God.

-Schola Upper School classes (Grades 7-12) study the subjects of a classical liberal arts curriculum: great books of literature and history, science and mathematics, as well as Latin, Spanish, and rhetoric.
+Schola Junior High and High School classes (Grades 7 -12) study the subjects of a classical liberal arts curriculum: great books of literature and history, science and mathematics, as well as Latin, Spanish, and rhetoric.

 Schola Primary and Elementary classes (Grades K-6) nurture a child’s natural appetite for learning and provide structure and accountability for homeschooling parents of young students.